🚀 Download 21 Must‑Solve Questions for Class 10 Boards!

 ∴ X = 42 or X = – 3

-Here, we reject X = – 3 because X is the speed and speed can not have negative value
+Here, we reject X = – 3 because X, being the speed, can not have negative value.

 Therefore, the original average speed value is 42 km/hr.